 Each building has users who are Program Administrators.
 Program Administrators are responsible for creating accounts for each building's new users.
-Districts submit a District Kindergarten Readiness Snapshot (ASQ) Coordinator's contact information in the KSDE Directory Updates authenticated application at the beginning of the school year.
+Districts designate at least one District Kindergarten Readiness Snapshot (ASQ) Coordinator in the KSDE Directory Updates authenticated application at the beginning of the school year.
 The short how-to video "How to Add Users (User Roles and Permissions)" provides instructions for adding new users.
-If your district does not have an active Program Administrator, please email Stacy Clarke for assistance: kansasicc@ksde.org.
+If your district does not have an active Program Administrator, please email Stacy Clarke for assistance: Stacy.Clarke@ksde.gov